leftwinger10/EnglishTopicModel/README.md

 ```

 ## Movie Recommendation
-Everything code related to Movie Recommendation can be found in [movie_rec](https://github.com/arnav-deep/RecommendationLDA/blob/master/movie_rec) folder
+Everything code related to Movie Recommendation can be found in [movie_rec](https://github.com/arnav-deep/RecommendationLDA/blob/master/movie_rec) folder.

 ### Dataset
 The dataset used is taken from Kaggle and can be found [here](https://www.kaggle.com/jrobischon/wikipedia-movie-plots).

 ### Preprocess dataset
 The dataset is required to be preprocessed.
 This is done through the python script present [movie_lda_bow](https://github.com/arnav-deep/RecommendationLDA/blob/master/movie_rec/movie_lda_bow.py).
-This outputs a gensim lda2bow which is assigns every word in the dataset a probability distribution value.<br>
+This outputs a gensim lda2bow which assigns every word in the dataset a probability distribution value of its topic.<br>
-Probabilty distribution value between two plots can be found using Jensen Shannon Divergence.<br>
+Probabilty distribution value between two plots can be found using Jensen-Shannon Divergence.<br>
 Output of the model is stored in [model_ldabow.txt](https://github.com/arnav-deep/RecommendationLDA/blob/master/movie_rec/movie_ldabow.txt)

 ### Method to get recommendations
 I have created two different methods to get recommendations.
 The CSV method is computationaly very heavy, so that's not recommended unless being used for production.

 #### Directly from terminal
+Video showing how this method can be found [here}(https://drive.google.com/open?id=1zKI9-WiZsM4FT4043dBx4PGDZ4NXI4As)

 The python script, [get_rec.py](https://github.com/arnav-deep/RecommendationLDA/blob/master/movie_rec/get_rec.py) has been written to get recommendations.
 It can be run and tested by giving movie tiltes present in the dataset as input.<br>
 Note: You can get the movies present in the dataset from [movie_titles.txt](https://github.com/arnav-deep/RecommendationLDA/blob/master/movie_rec/movie_titles.txt) or you can run simply run [get_rec.py](https://github.com/arnav-deep/RecommendationLDA/blob/master/movie_rec/get_rec.py) and the terminal will help you get the movie titles.
 ```python